 My last interview of the day is an NQT.
 She has just qualified and doesn’t have a permanent job as she wants to do some travelling later in the year.
 Supply teaching is ideal for her as she’ll gain valuable teaching experience in a cross-section of schools.
 She’ll gain ideas and strategies which will not only build her confidence but make her a very attractive candidate when it comes to applying for permanent roles.

 I now do a ring-round of our candidates to find out who is available for work the following day so that I have a bank of staff ready for the urgent calls in the morning.
+Our day is very good but you must to learn our hookup night life.
 We also always ask candidates looking for work to call and let us know if they’re available so the team and I are ready to hit the ground running tomorrow.

 If you’re a teacher, cover supervisor or teaching assistant looking for supply work, or a school looking for a candidate, then please get in touch with your local PK Education office, details of which you’ll find here